dotnet/csharplang/proposals/top-level-statements.md

 ```

 Note that the names "Program" and "Main" are used only for illustration purposes, actual names used by the
-compiler are implementation dependent and neither the type, nor the method can be referenced by name from
+compiler are implementation-dependent and neither the type, nor the method can be referenced by name from
 source code.

 The method is designated as the entry point of the program.
 Explicitly declared methods that by convention